sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 py.test
 ```

-To ensure nothing break due to that new addition.
+To ensure nothing breaks due to that new addition.

 ## <span style="color:#6666aa">**:material-step-forward: Step 5.**</span> Check written code

-There is 3 things to do now run :
+There are 3 things to do now run :

 - [ruff](https://docs.astral.sh/ruff/) for formatting